renaatd/firls/README.md

 # firls

-Browser tool to calculated FIR filters using least squares method.
-The actual calculation is done by the C++ library [fir-cpp](https://github.com/renaatd/fir-cpp).
+Browser application to design symmetric FIR filters using the least squares method.

+This repository contains the Vue.js TypeScript code.
+The calculation is done by the C++ library [fir-cpp](https://github.com/renaatd/fir-cpp).
 A precompiled version is included in this repo (src/assets/fir.js).

 ## Project Setup